chauvihue/ai201-project4-provenance-guard/planning.md

   "label": "highly-human | highly-AI | uncertain",
   "confidence": 0.0,
-  "note": "string, present only for boundary cases (70-85% / 20-30%), otherwise null", "attribution": {
+  "note": "string, present only for boundary cases (70-85% / 20-30%), otherwise null", "message": "the full rendered label text from render_label() -- sentence + confidence % + why + note",
-    "llm": { "score": 0.0, "reasoning": "short explanation from the LLM's reasoning step" }, "stylometric": { "score": 0.0, "explanation": "which features drove the score" }
+  "llm_score": 0.0,
-  },
+  "llm_reasoning": "short explanation from the LLM's reasoning step", "stylometric_score": 0.0,
-  "status": "final | under_review"
+  "stylometric_explanation": "which features drove the score", "status": "final | under_review",
-}
+  "appeal": "null on a fresh submission -- this route always includes the field, it just has nothing to show yet" }
 ```

-Errors: `400` if `text` is missing/empty or exceeds a max length; `429` if the rate limit is exceeded.
+Errors: `400` if `text` is missing/empty (or all whitespace) or exceeds the max length of 20,000 characters; `429` if the rate limit is exceeded.

 #### `GET /submissions/<content_id>`

 Fetches one stored record from `submissions.db`, including its current `status` and any appeal already filed.
 Used by the UI to re-render a result page, and by a creator before deciding whether to appeal.

-Response `200`: same shape as the `POST /submit` response, plus an `appeal` field (`null` if none has been filed).
+Response `200`: same shape as the `POST /submit` response (the `appeal` field is populated once one has been filed, `null` otherwise).

 Errors: `404` if the id doesn't exist.